 Please note this word of caution.
 You should always cite your sources.
 This gives them the credit they deserve and it makes your inn look good for sharing it.
 This is true if you use someone else's information for your blog and you can tag them as a source on social media.

 Also, please only share images that have permission to use.
 You can share royalty-free images and any images from Wikipedia.
-Please contact B&B Consulting if you are interested in buying or selling a B&B Inn located in North Carolina, South Carolina, Georgia, or Florida.
+Please contact B&B Consulting if you are interested in buying or selling a B&B Inn located in North Carolina, South Carolina, or Georgia.